Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 They are named @3dfdisp.f03 and @3ddisp.f03, for examples.
 The velocity distributions in parallel and perpendicular directions, @3dfdispC.f03, are plotted in sequential times of ions and electrons.
-The @3ddisppC.f03 program is time sequential plots of H, C, Au ions and electrons in side and top views with energy histories as well at the end.
+The @3ddisppC.f03 program is time sequential plots of H, C, Au ions and electrons from side and top views with energy histories as well at the end of the run.
 These graphic outputs by PDF files are shown on the PC screen, either cntemp.77Cfb.pdf or cntemp.77Csa.pdf.
 They are discussed in the latter half of the CPC paper in 2019 (Ref.
 1 below).